polkadot-fellows/RFCs/text/0145-remove-unnecessary-allocator-usage.md

 ##### Result

-The result represents the length of the continuation cursor which might have been written to the buffer provided in `maybe_cursor_out`.
+The result represents the length of the continuation cursor, which might have been written to the buffer provided in `maybe_cursor_out`.
 A zero value represents the absence of such a cursor and no need for continuation (the prefix has been completely cleared).

+The runtime must only pass an obtained continuation cursor to a directly successive call of this function.
+It is not permitted to use cursors more than once.
+All cursors must be deemed invalid as soon as another storage-modifying function has been called.
+Different usage may result in remaining storage keys or undefined behaviour.

 #### ext_storage_root